Reduce Your Risk

 Research has shown that the food you put in your body has a direct link to your health.
 Fill up on cancer-fighting fruits and vegetables, make sure you get all your vitamins, and avoid red meat—research has shown a 12% increase in breast cancer risk per 50g of red meat consumed on average each day.

 Certain foods can actually help decrease your risk of developing cancer.
 These cancer-fighting foods are not only nutritious—they are usually inexpensive and a natural way to take action and manage your health.
-Here’s what to look for when you head to the grocery store:
+Aim for:

 Research shows a 10% increase in breast cancer risk for every 10g of alcohol consumed on average each day.